Laminar post-stall wakes of tapered swept wings: Results

+In figure \ref{fig:ForceElements}, force elements further show that vortical structures with major contribution to lift appear over the separation bubble.
+Here, this region is illustrated by a black solid line contour at $\overline{u_x} = 0$ on the $2$-D slices at $z/c = 0.1$ and $0.3$.
+In particular, the emergence of the near-root vortex pair is persistent for wings with backward-swept LE as similar structures have been identified for backward-swept untapered wings by \cite{Zhang:PRF22}.
+These structures are absent for unswept LE wings both tapered and untapered, as shown in figure \ref{fig:ForceElements}$(b)$.
+In fact, force elements over tapered unswept LE wings show that the lift elements emerging over the wing are much smaller than the ones over tapered wings with backward-swept LE.
+As the separation bubble near the root becomes larger over tapered wings with unswept LE, the wake structures are shifted far from the wing, reducing their contribution to the total lift.

-Wing taper affects the tip vortex, which becomes consistently smaller than the tip vortex around untapered wings, as shown in figure \ref{fig:tipVortex}($a$).
+The tip vortex is also substantially affected by wing taper, becoming smaller than the tip vortex around untapered wings, as shown in figure \ref{fig:tipVortex}($a$).
 Tip vortices have high importance in terms of the aerodynamic characteristics of the wing \citep{Francis:JA79,Green:JFM91,Devenport:JFM96,Birch:JA04,Taira:JFM09,Zhang:JFM20,Dong:EF20,Toppings:JFM21,Toppings:JFM22} and, in the case of tapered wings, due to the small $c_\text{tip}$, tip vortices are attenuated, as a result of the reduced pressure differences between upper and lower side of the wing near the tip.
 Beyond that, even for wings with the same $\lambda$, the tip vortex behavior can be shifted in $x$-direction depending on how the wing is tapered, whether it has a backward-swept LE or a forward-swept TE, as shown in figure \ref{fig:tipVortex}($b$,$c$).
+For this reason, we must also analyze the tip vortex at a distance $x/c$ from the LE at the wing tip, which is identified herein as $x_\text{tip,LE}$.

 We can observe how wing taper affects the strength of the tip vortex by analyzing the $\overline{\omega_x}$ near the tip, as shown in figure \ref{fig:tipVortex}($a$-$c$).
-The isosurfaces of $\overline{\omega_x}$ and the contour lines at representative $x/c$ locations show the decay of vorticity magnitude for tapered wings with $\lambda = 0.5$.
+The isosurfaces of $\overline{\omega_x}$ and the contour lines at representative $(x - x_\text{tip,LE})/c$ locations show the decay of vorticity magnitude for tapered wings with $\lambda = 0.5$.
 However, the effect of taper is not the same for both wings, even though they share the same taper ratio.
 This difference can be quantified as we compute the streamwise circulation $\Gamma = \int_{C} = \mathbi{u} \cdot \text{d}\mathbi{l}$.
 Here, $C$ is the isocontour of $\overline{\omega_x} = -2$, as shown in figure \ref{fig:tipVortex}($d$).
 The choice of $\overline{\omega_x}$ level is carefully chosen to isolate the tip vortex.